Will your US trademark application be based on a foreign trademark application or registration?

 2. Exact same mark

-The drawing of the mark in US application must be “a substantially exact representation of the mark as it appears in the drawing in the foreign registration.
-So, for example, if the mark in the foreign registration is in standard characters (word mark), then the mark in the US application must also be in standard characters.
+The drawing of the mark in the US application must be “a substantially exact representation of the mark as it appears in the drawing in the foreign registration.
+For example, if the mark in the foreign registration is in standard characters (word mark), then the mark in the US application must also be in standard characters.
 If the foreign mark consists of a design mark (e.g., logo) with colors, that same design mark with the same colors must be filed in the US application.

-3. Scope of goods/services cannot be broader than scope of foreign filing
+3. Scope of goods/services cannot be broader

-Generally, the identification of goods and services in the US application should be the same as those in the foreign filing.
+Generally, the identification of goods and services in the US application should be the same as that in the foreign filing.
 However, many foreign trademark offices allow for broad descriptions of products and services which would be unacceptable with the USPTO’s trademark standards.
-Therefore, it may be necessary to clarify or narrow the scope of goods.
-[See TMEP Section 1402.01.(b)] In any case, the scope of the US identification of goods and services may not exceed the scope of the foreign identification.
+Therefore, it may be necessary to clarify or narrow the scope of goods [see TMEP Section 1402.01.(b)].

 4. Exact same entity